 The current location is surrounded on three sides by roadway and on the fourth by the Orfalea Family Children’s Center.
-Please see these photographs to the right.
+Please see the photograph below.

-Please see the preliminary conceptual design to the right from Landscape Designer Kim True of True Nature, Landscape Architecture.
+Please see the preliminary conceptual design below from Landscape Designer Kim True of True Nature, Landscape Architecture.